Improving Precision in Kinematic Weak Lensing with MIRoRS: Model-Independent Restoration of Reflection Symmetries: Results and Discussion

-While our technique focuses primarily on solving for $\gx$, real observations will contain both components of shear.
-We explore the impact of $\gp$ on our fit for $\gx$, again using idealized mock data as in the previous section.
+While the MIRoRS algorithm focuses primarily on solving for $\gx$, real observations will contain both components of shear.
+We explore the impact of $\gp$ on our fit for $\gx$ using the combined model, using idealized mock data.
+We show the distribution of $\Delta \gx$ and scatter in the fit for $\gx$ in \cref{fig:gp_mock}.
+In all but the top-left panel, $\Delta \gx$ reduces to $\gx^\mathrm{fit}$.
 We do not attempt to fit for $\gp$, but believe our methods could be improved by considering the parameter, which we leave for future work.

-As seen in \cref{fig:gp_mock}, particularly the lower-right panel, $\gp$ adversely affects the uncertainty in $\gx$ while having minimal impact on the median.
-The effects are more pronounced at both high values of $\gp$ (lower-right panel) as well as $\gx$ (upper-left).
-Some slight bimodality at low inclinations could imply a systematic effect that vanishes when considering an average.